irondrive/andromeda-server/README.md

 ```

 ### Upgrading
-When the code being run does not match the version stored in the database, running `core upgrade` is required.
-This will automatically update all enabled apps unless `--noapps` is provided.
-It returns a list of all enabled apps mapped their specific upgrade output.
-Apps can also have their `(myapp) upgrade` command run separately if needed.
-The `core upgrade` command can take any parameter needed by an individual app.
+When the code being run does not match the version stored in an app's database, running the app's upgrade command is required, e.g. `./andromeda-install core upgrade` or `./andromeda-install accounts upgrade`.
+You can upgrade all apps at once with `core upgrade-all`.
+It returns a list of all upgraded apps mapped their specific upgrade output.
+Apps can have database dependencies that may dictate upgrade order.
+The `core upgrade-all` command can take any parameter needed by an individual app.

-Note the upgrade command is allowed by any user on any interface when required, so it is recommend to have public web access disabled during upgrades.
-It can also be permanently disabled for HTTP by adding `<?php define('HTTPINSTALL',false)` to `Andromeda/userInit.php`.
+The same rules about public web access for install also apply to upgrade (see above).

 # License